-The top 6 common problems with Duffy boats are – Battery charging problems, Fuel meter reading problems, Battery condition problems, Motor problems, Infra-Speed Control systems, and Power surges problems.
+The top 6 common problems with Duffy boats are – Battery charging, Fuel meter reading, Battery condition, Motor problems, Infra-Speed Control systems, and Power surges problems.

 Duffy boats are quite popular for small cruises in canals and lakes.
 South California houses many Duffy boats in its seashores.
 These boats are simple boats with some electrical wiring, a motor, and a battery attached to them.
 There’s nothing complicated about it, really.

 The first Duffy-like boat came about through the hands of Marshal Duffy Duffield when he was a teenager.
 He only needed an almost broken down boat and a motor from a used old golf cart.

 While there aren’t as many complications as other cruise boats, there are a few common problems with Duffy boats.
 If you’re considering owning a Duffy boat, it’s a good idea to take note of those issues before you encounter them on the water.

 We’ve done the research.
 And now, it’s your turn to read.

 6 Common Issues with Duffy Boats (Find and Solve the Problem)

 We don’t see a lot of complications with Duffy boats because of their simple and straightforward design.
 But once in a while, even a horse cart needs fixes.
 Here are 6 problems usually seen in Duffy Boats: